MatusVolodymyr/Data_Science_Internship_Test/README.md

 This task involves training a Named Entity Recognition model to identify mountain names in text.
 It includes dataset preparation, model training, and inference.
 Specific details and instructions for Task 1 are provided in its respective `README.md` file.

 ### Task 2: Image Matching
 This task involves developing an algorithm to match satellite images from different seasons using a pre-trained model.
-It includes image preprocessing, model training, and inference.
+It includes image preprocessing, and inference.
 Specific details and instructions for Task 2 are provided in its respective `README.md` file.

 ## Setup Instructions